Vehicle Assembly Building: Exterior

 The American flag painted on the building was the largest in the world when added in 1976 as part of United States Bicentennial celebrations, along with the star logo of the anniversary, later replaced by the NASA insignia in 1998.
 It is 209 ft high and 110 ft wide.
 Each of the stars on the flag is 6 ft across, the blue field is the size of a regulation basketball court, and each of the stripes is 9 ft wide.

 Work began in early 2007 to restore the exterior paint on the immense facility.
 Special attention was paid to the enormous American flag and NASA "meatball" insignia.
 The work repaired visible damage from years of storms and weathering.
 The flag and logo had been previously repainted in 1998 for NASA's 40th anniversary.

 The most extensive exterior damage occurred during the storm season of 2004, when Hurricane Frances blew off 850 14 × 6 ft aluminum panels from the building, resulting in about 40000 sqft of new openings in the sides.
 Twenty-five additional panels were blown off the east side by the winds from Hurricane Jeanne just three weeks later.
-Earlier in the season, Hurricane Charley caused significant but less serious damage, estimated to cost $700,000.
+Earlier in the season, Hurricane Charley caused significant but less serious damage, estimated to cost $700,000 to repair.
 Damage caused by these hurricanes was still visible in 2007.
 Some of these panels are "punch-outs", designed to detach from the VAB when a large pressure differential is created on the outside vs. the inside.
 This allows for equalization, and helps protect the structural integrity of the building during rapid changes in pressure such as in tropical cyclones.

 The building has been used as a backdrop in several Hollywood movies including Marooned, SpaceCamp, Apollo 13, Contact, and others.